-• Never leave your car unlocked, or the windows open.
-Leaving your car unlocked is an open invitation for a thief to help himself.
-Even leaving your window open a small amount can be enough for a thief to unlock and open your car.
-Thefts can occur even in the few moments you might be inside a building and your car is not in your view.
+• Always close your windows and lock your car.
+Leaving your car unlocked is an open invitation for thieves to help themselves.
+A theft can occur even in the few moments you might be inside a business while your car is out of view.

 • Never leave valuables in plain sight, even if your car is locked.
 A burglar will not hesitate to shatter your vehicle window if valuables are seen.
 Better yet, protect your property by placing items in the trunk or removing them from your vehicle altogether.
 Some of the most common stolen items are backpacks, briefcases, purses, duffle bags, cell phones, expensive sunglasses and laptop computers.